Can I Buy a House and Rent It to a Family Member?

 How Much Can I Take Out?

 For both normal and regulated buy-to-let mortgages, the size of the loan you’re able to take out largely depends on the open market rental for the property you want to buy, as rent should cover 125% - 145% of the proposed mortgage payments at a nominal stress test rate.
-You can ask your broker about how this stress test works.
+If you're renting to a family member, the lender will also consider your personal income as part of the assessment.
+You can ask your broker about how this works in more detail.

-You should typically expect to put down at least 10% of the purchase price in deposit for a second residential mortgage and at least 25% of the purchase price for a regulated buy-to-let mortgage – 25% is the amount you would need in deposit for any kind of buy-to-let mortgage.
+You should typically expect to put down at least 25% of the purchase price for a regulated buy-to-let mortgage – 25% is usually the minimum amount you would need in deposit for any kind of buy-to-let mortgage.

-If you already have a lot of equity in another property - such as your main residence or a buy-to-let you already own – you could raise a mortgage on that property and use the money to purchase this new one.
+If you already have a lot of equity in another property - such as your main residence or a buy-to-let you already own – you could raise money via a remortgage on that property and use the money to purchase this new one.